RobertQuayle/DerivcoAssessment/README.md

 <h1 align="center">Hello World! 🚀, I'm Cameron</h1>
 <h3 align="center">A Full-Stack Software Developer from The Isle of Man 🇮🇲</h3>

+First attempt at Question One.
+Still need to do Questions 2 & 3.
+I'll also go back and see if I can refactor Question One anymore, this is just a first pass I managed to get done while on the plane back from London.

+Thanks,
+Cameron.

 <h3>Change Log: 03/04/2022 v1.0.0</h3>
 <ul>